reframe-hpc/reframe/docs/config_reference.rst

    A list of environment variables to be set always when running on this system.
    These variables modify the ReFrame environment.
    Each environment variable is specified as a two-element list containing the variable name and its value.
+   The variable name must be a valid POSIX shell name: it may contain only alphanumeric characters and underscores (``_``) and must not start with a digit.
    You may reference other environment variables when defining an environment variable here.
    ReFrame will expand its value.
    Variables are set after the environment modules are loaded.